-Figure 12: The top graph shows the throughput of a ST8000AS0002 DM-SMR disk with a 400 GB partition during a Postmark run on ext4-baseline and ext4-zcj.
-The bottom graph shows the offsets of write types during the run on ext4-baseline; data writes are green, metadata writes are red, and journal writes are blue.
+Figure 12: The top graph shows the throughput of a ST8000AS0002 DM-SMR disk with a 400 GB partition during a Postmark run on ext4-baseline and ext4-lazy.
+The bottom graph shows the offsets of write types during the run on ext4-baseline.
 The graph does not reflect sizes of the writes, but only their offsets.